KSteenbergen/KSteenbergen.github.io/README.md

 Since GFF3 is a common file format in bioinformatics, part of the final exam for my *Practical Computer Concepts* class involved writing a program in python that would parse a GFF3 file for a given feature and then output the sequence in FASTA format.
 This program executes with 4 arguments indicating the GFF3 file, type, ID, and value of the feature of interest.
 The video below shows the FASTA output for the YAL068W-A gene, and then the coding sequence of the YAL068C gene in the *S.cerevisiae* genome.
 Both of the genes are located on chromosome I.

-*Note: Because this program was written for an exam, for plagiarism reasons the code is not publicly shared.
+*Note: Because this program was written as part of an exam, for plagiarism reasons the code is not publicly shared.
 However, I am happy to share the program code with anyone who is not a fellow JHU classmate in the bioinformatics/biotechnology program.*
 <video width="800" height="700" controls>
   <source src="GFF3_Feature_Program.mp4" type="video/mp4">
   Your browser does not support the video embedded here.